wachtenlab/Compartmentalized-ciliary-cAMP-signaling-drives-differentiation-of-human-neuroprogenitors/README.md

   retained in `data/carnival/omnipath_focused.csv`.
 - Plot-level source tables are retained in `data/figure_data`, so every included panel can be inspected without rerunning model fitting.
-- Supplementary Figure S2b-c is recreated from the exact archived values displayed in the manuscript; see `PROVENANCE.md`.